Michigan allows the cultivation and sale of industrial hemp, recreational cannabis, and medical marijuana.

 Avoid Smoking Hemp Flower in Public

-Both hemp and marijuana for recreational use are legal in Michigan.
+Both hemp and adult-use marijuana are legal in Michigan.
 So, many people are interested in knowing whether they can smoke their hemp in public.
-Well, here is the deal, smoking marijuana in public is not allowed in Michigan.
-Even if you are only using hemp, the plant resembles marijuana and will cause you some inconveniences.

-The Michigan Hemp Act requires for everyone that wants to engage in the growing, processing, handling, brokering, or marketing of industrial hemp to obtain a license from the Michigan Department of Agriculture and Rural Development.
+Anyone who wants to grow or process hemp (even hemp seeds) must obtain a license from the Michigan Department of Agriculture and Rural Development.

 - Hemp grower license — for those who want to plant, propagate, grow, cultivate, or harvest live hemp plants and viable plant seeds.

-- Hemp processor/handler license — for those who want to sell industrial hemp.
+- Hemp processor/handler license — for those who want to sell industrial hemp and finished hemp products at retail.
 This license extends to those who want to process (convert raw industrial hemp into a marketable form), handle (process, store, or transport), broker (to engage or participate in the hemp market as a negotiator or intermediary between buyers and sellers), or market (promote or sell industrial hemp or an industrial hemp commodity or product) industrial hemp.

 Is CBD Legal in Michigan?

-Yes, CBD is legal in Michigan.
-Under the state law, all cannabinoids (except THC) and extracts with a delta-9-tetrahydrocannabinol concentration of not more than 0.3% are legal in Michigan.
+Under state law, all cannabinoids (except THC) and extracts with a delta-9-tetrahydrocannabinol concentration of not more than 0.3% are legal in Michigan.

-The Great Lake State also permits the selling of commodities, products, ingestibles, and consumer products with less than 0.3% THC.
-This means that CBD oil with less than 0.3% THC is legal in Michigan.
+The Great Lake State also permits the sale of commodities and consumer products with less than 0.3% THC, including full spectrum CBD oil.

-The Bureau of Marijuana Regulation (BMR) and the Michigan Dept. of Agriculture & Rural Development (MDARD) issued a joined statement regarding the use of cannabidiol (CBD) in the state.
+The Bureau of Marijuana Regulation (BMR) and the Michigan Dept. of Agriculture & Rural Development (MDARD) issued a joint statement regarding the use of cannabidiol (CBD) in the state .

 CBD derived from marijuana will not be regulated as marijuana if the THC content is less than 0.3%.